 Signable complies with regulations established by The eIDAS Regulation which confirms the legal status of electronic signatures and grants them the same legality as pen and paper documents.

-All data stored and processed within Signable stays within the EU.
-Our main infrastructure is hosted in the Amazon AWS data centre in London.
+All data stored and processed within Signable stays within the UK.
+Our infrastructure is hosted in the Amazon AWS data centre in London.
 This region is also used by many of the top Internet companies and fully complies with all the major certifications.
 More information on its compliance can be found here.
+Backups are taken continuously for our key data stores which includes our main databases and documents.

 All data stored by Signable is encrypted at rest and during transport.
-Data transport between internal systems is also encrypted.
 The keys required to encrypt and decrypt the data are stored in an HSM provided by AWS and restricted to the minimum number of required people.

 Third party access